Jimmy Evans (footballer, born 1894): Career

 Evans was born in Rhyl.
 His uncle Harry Stafford was also a footballer with Manchester United.
 Evans began his career with local amateur side Rhyl Athletic.
 He later joined Southern Football League club Ton Pentre.
 He joined Southend United, also of the Southern League, in 1919 and remained with the side when it joined the newly formed Football League Third Division in 1920.
-Evans developed a reputation as a penalty kick specialist during his time with the Southens and finished the 1921–22 season as the club's top goalscorer, scoring 10 of his 11 attempts during the campaign.
+Evans developed a reputation as a penalty kick specialist during his time with the Southend and finished the 1921–22 season as the club's top goalscorer, scoring 10 of his 11 attempts during the campaign.
 He was later appointed club captain before eventually being sold to Burnley in April 1923 for £1000.
 The fee was a club record amount for Southend that stood for 15 years, until Doug Wright moved to Newcastle United in 1938.

 Evans spent two years with Burnley, making 20 appearances before joining Swansea Town in 1925.
 He later finished his career with his first club, Rhyl Athletic.

 During his career, Evans won four international caps for Wales.
 He made his debut in a 2–1 victory over Scotland on 4 February 1922 and played in his side's two further fixtures in the 1921–22 British Home Championship.
 He played one more match for Wales, against Scotland in 1923.